Office of Trade and Manufacturing Policy: Trade

-In May 2019, the OTMP published a report analyzing the potential economic impact of the United States Reciprocal Trade Act, a bill proposed in January 2019 that would enable the President to impose reciprocal tariffs on trade partners who do not lower corresponding tariffs or non-tariff barriers.
+In May 2019, the OTMP published a report analyzing the potential economic impact of the United States Reciprocal Trade Act, a bill proposed in January 2019 that would enable the president to impose reciprocal tariffs on trade partners who do not lower corresponding tariffs or non-tariff barriers.
 The bill never advanced beyond Committee.

 Manufacturing

 In August 2020, the OTMP released a report giving an update on the status of the federal government's usage of the DPA.
 The report identified 78 instances of actions undertaken by the Trump administration to combat certain equipment shortages.
-This report faced criticism as later analysis showed a number of cited instances in the report were either executive orders unrelated to the production of medical equipment or Defense Department expenditures that did not directly address the nation's supply shortages, with some examples dating as far back as 2017.
-With Ohio Senator Sherrod Brown labeling the report as “propaganda” and a “political stunt”.
+This report faced criticism as later analysis showed several cited instances in the report were either executive orders unrelated to the production of medical equipment or Defense Department expenditures that did not directly address the nation's supply shortages, with some examples dating as far back as 2017.
+With Ohio senator Sherrod Brown labeling the report as “propaganda” and a “political stunt”.

 In early October 2020, the OTMP released a report purportedly detailing the progress of the Trump administration's "Buy American, Hire American" policies as outlined in Executive Order 13788.
-The report covered five key areas: Buy American Procurement, Hire American Labor, Trade Policy and Tariffs, Defense Budget and Policies, and utilization of the Jones Act.
+The report covered five key areas: buying American procurement, hiring American labor, trade policy and tariffs, defense budget and policies, and utilization of the Jones Act.

 Job creation

-By late October 2020, the OTMP released a series of seven reports under the banner "All Job Creation is Local", each report focused on a different State: Maine, Michigan, Minnesota, Pennsylvania, Wisconsin, North Carolina, and Florida.
-Each highlighted federal actions that could translate into job creation across various key sectors for the respective economies of each State.
-However, The Daily Beast noted these reports focused entirely on what were considered Swing States in the upcoming 2020 United States presidential election and were viewed as an attempt to "sell the case for the president’s reelection".
+By late October 2020, the OTMP released a series of seven reports under the banner "All Job Creation Is Local", each report focused on a different state: Maine, Michigan, Minnesota, Pennsylvania, Wisconsin, North Carolina, and Florida.
+Each highlighted federal actions that could translate into job creation across various key sectors for the respective economies of each state.
+However, The Daily Beast noted these reports focused entirely on what were considered swing states in the upcoming 2020 United States presidential election and were viewed as an attempt to "sell the case for the president’s reelection".